Doorda/Getting-Started/terms/README.md

 ### DoordaStats
+DoordaStats contains location based data.
 All tables can be joined by `postcode` column.

 1) Snapshots
     Data at the point in time with each row identifying a unique entry.